toni-rmc/laravel-angular-integration/README.md

 All of your Angular apps are located in the `angular_apps` directory in your Laravel project root directory.

-This is where you develop in TypeScript, JavaScript, HTML and CSS and you will use  **npm** commands to compile and distribute code into `public`.
+This is where you develop in TypeScript, JavaScript, HTML, CSS, SCSS, SASS and you will use  **npm** commands to compile and distribute code into `public`.

 This system supports browsers synchronization so you can watch changes in your browsers as you save them.
 Keep reading it will be explained bellow how do you start browsers sync in the [Listing and Explaining Commands](#listing-and-explaining-commands) section.

 Laravel `public` directory is distribution directory and you don't code in it directly.
-You code your apps in `angular_apps` directory and use build tools provided to publish HTML, JS, CSS files to `public` directory, and to compile TS files to JS and publish them to `public` directory as well.
+You code your apps in `angular_apps` directory and use build tools provided to publish HTML, JS, CSS files to `public` directory, and to compile TS files to JS, SCSS/SASS files to CSS and publish them to `public` directory as well.

 ## Structure of the `angular_apps` Directory

 These two simple demo Angular programs can be clear guide how do you integrate your own apps.
 I will detail how do you integrate your own app in the [Integrating Your Own Angular App](#integrating-your-own-angular-app) section.

-In this folder you will have two completely separatate indenpendent Angular applications (App1 and App2).
+In this folder you will have two completely separatate indenpendent Angular applications App1 and App2.
 All of the code specific to them is in their own directories:
  + App1
  + App2

-If you want to publish JS and CSS files to `public/js` and `public/css` put them in:
-+ js
-+ css

-that is `angular_apps/js` and `angular_apps/css` to be clear.

 Next we have:
 + config